Toggle light / dark theme

 Manufacturers could save time and money with the help of new research led by the Clemson Composites Center

-Posted by in categories: 3D printing, economics, engineering
+Posted in 3D printing, economics, engineering

 The Clemson Composites Center is developing new ways of 3D-printing low-cost manufacturing tools and is funding the research with $5.16 million from the U.S. Department of Energy’s Advanced Manufacturing Office and industry partners.
 Collaborators on the project include Honda Development & Manufacturing of America, Ohio State University and Additive Engineering Solutions, LLC.